AISpaceXDragon/turbo-palm-tree/README.md

 ## This repository is created as a part of task given by IISC.

+## NOTE:I have forgotten to add the link to the best version notebook(submitted before the deadline), I have resubmitted after the completion of competition.
+Please apologize me for the mistake and please accept my solution/submission for the task.
+Link to the public notebook : https://www.kaggle.com/code/srimanthdhondy/fork-of-sample-starting-code

 This task involves fine-tuning IBM granite model on solving partial differential equations, especially heat equation.

 My approach: